Ask questions about this school. Answers use aggregated data and are subject to error.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by reviewing common questions, utilizing resources like Student Doctor Network (SDN) for feedback and practicing with mock interviews.
-Suggestions included self-prep through speaking answers out loud and researching questions from previous threads.
+Applicants commonly prepared for the interview by utilizing resources such as Student Doctor Network (SDN) and YouTube videos, reviewing common interview questions, practicing mock interviews, and researching questions from previous interview threads.
+Many also focused on reviewing their application and practicing speaking their answers out loud to prepare effectively.

 Pre-interview virtual session - All the student ambassadors and faculty got along very well and acted like family.
 The community in general seemed very collaborative and supportive.